vlrprbttst/valeriopierbattista.com-2016/readme.md

 ## Dependencies

 ### Gems
-The gems used in this project are Sass and Compass, type these in the terminal anywhere:
+Type these in the terminal anywhere:

 `gem install sass`